 The teacher and the administration determine consequences based on the student's actions - verbal or physical, and/or displayed attitude toward others, as outlined in the student/parent handbook.

-The Assumption teacher may determine disciplinary consequences for any students including incident notes, write-up, or detention.
+The Assumption teacher may determine disciplinary consequences for any students including infractions, write-ups, or detentions.

 Discipline Notes of Importance K - 8